At a glance

 Documented health effects

-The 2020 IARC reclassification of acrolein to Group 2A reflected animal carcinogenicity evidence — nasal tumors in rats at chronic inhalation exposure — and emerging human evidence for upper airway cancers.
+The 2021 IARC reclassification of acrolein to Group 2A reflected animal carcinogenicity evidence — nasal tumors in rats at chronic inhalation exposure — and emerging human evidence for upper airway cancers.
+The EPA IRIS assessment identifies the inhalation reference concentration (RfC) at 2×10⁻⁵ mg/m³ based on nasal lesions, with respiratory effects as the critical health endpoint.
 Peer-reviewed The Group 2A classification is more restrictive than the previous Group 3, reflecting the strengthening of the evidence base.

 Beyond cancer, acrolein is one of the more potent respiratory irritants in indoor air.
 Acute exposure causes eye irritation, throat irritation, coughing, and (at higher concentrations) chemical pneumonitis.
 Chronic exposure has been associated with reduced lung function, increased asthma incidence, and cardiovascular effects.
 The compound's strong reactivity with biological thiols underlies its toxicological mechanism: acrolein-protein adducts have been detected in tissue samples from exposed individuals and animals.